If U.S. Takes Syrian Oil, It May Violate International Laws Against Pillage

 Standing by to second Trump's pitch for exploiting Syria's war-blasted oil fields was Sen. Lindsey Graham, R-S.C.

 "This doesn't violate any law, in my view," Graham declared following Trump's remarks.
-"This is a win-win: the SDF will get more money if we can modernize the oil fields.
-We're not going over there to enrich America — we're over there to help our allies, deny our enemy resources that will allow them to get stronger over time, and finally — and this is OK — to lower the cost to us."
+"This is a win-win: The SDF will get more money if we can modernize the oil fields.
+We're not going over there to enrich America — we're over there to help our allies, deny our enemy resources that will allow them to get stronger over time and finally — and this is OK — to lower the cost to us."

 Defraying the cost of U.S. operations in Syria by selling that country's oil — which happens to be state-owned property — strikes one expert on the spoils of war as highly dubious.

-"(Trump) makes no mention of who owns the oil and that seems like a fairly key question," says James Graham Stewart, a law professor at the University of British Columbia.
+"[Trump] makes no mention of who owns the oil, and that seems like a fairly key question," says James Graham Stewart, a law professor at the University of British Columbia.
 "The second question is what exactly is Trump planning to do with the oil."

 It makes quite a difference, Stewart adds, whether the U.S. is securing Syria's oil and protecting it for its true owners or taking it without the owners' consent.